Esmaeil-HRK/esmaeil-hrk.github.io/README.md

 # Esmaeil Alkhazmi Portfolio

 Welcome to **Esmaeil Alkhazmi Portfolio**!
-This repository hosts the personal portfolio website of Esmaeil Alkhazmi, built entirely with HTML.
+This repository hosts the personal portfolio website of Esmaeil Alkhazmi, built entirely with HTML,CSS,JS.

 ## Overview

 This repository serves as the source for Esmaeil Alkhazmi's online portfolio.
-It showcases projects, professional experience, skills, and contact information, all presented in a clean and simple HTML format.
+It showcases projects, professional experience, skills, and contact information, all presented in a clean and simple HTML,CSS,JS.

 ## Features